Book reports: what parents need to know

 - You could also make a set of cards with useful words (mystery, adventure, exciting, funny, sad, scary etc) that they can use when writing reviews.

-- Another good tip is to read other children’s book reviews on websites such as Reading Zone and Spaghetti Book Club to familiarise your child with the format of a book report, and help them consolidate his own opinions of the book.
+- Another good tip is to read other children’s book reviews on websites such as Reading Zone, Toppsta and Spaghetti Book Club to familiarise your child with the format of a book report, and help them consolidate their own opinions of the book.

 Top tips for making book reports fun